 IMPORTANT: Vent-free heaters add moisture to the air.
 Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form from too much moisture.
 See Air for Combustion and Ventilation, pages 4 through 6.
-If high humidity is experienced, a dehumidifier may be used to help lower the water vapor content in the air.

-A CAUTION: If you install the heater in a home garage
+CAUTION: If you install the heater in a home garage heater pilot and burner must be at least 18 inches above floor

-- heater pilot and burner must be at least 18 inches above floor - · locate heater where moving vehicle will not hit it
+· locate heater where moving vehicle will not hit it